D4L1IR3Tr0/ADA_project/readme.md

 ## Introduction
 **!
 The ada-L project is still under development, and this is version 1.0 !**

-I am the only developer working on it alongside my university studies at Claude Bernard Lyon1 university, so please be understanding.

 ada-L is a simple, intuitive programming language designed for educational purposes.
 It combines familiar syntax with powerful features like structures and modules.

 ## Installation